kb1p/hextool/README.md

 # hextool
 Cross-platform utility to create hex dumps and patching binary files.

-- Requires Python 2.7 to run (Python 3 compatibility will be implemented soon)
+- Requires Python (compatible with versions 2.7 and 3+)
 - Inspired by (not copypasted from) linux utility *xxd* authored by Juergen Weigert

 ## Usage examples